 Below is the data to back this up.
 I intentionally covered their keywords and replace them with “kona sushi, etc”.
-If you see a red triangle, this is a loss in ranking: #1 is first page, first result.
-Anything greater then 10 is off the first page of the search engines.
+If you see a red triangle, this is a loss in ranking: #1 is the first page, the first result.
+Anything greater than 10 is off the first page of the search engines.
 Where you see a red X, it means the keywords are no longer on the first four pages of the search engine.
 A blue triangle is an increase in ranking.

 The lesson to be learned from this is that if you change your website’s content, your online visibility will change.

-This can be for the good or bad.
-The other lesson is the need to understand the balance between design, function and content.
+This can be for good or bad.
+The other lesson is the need to understand the balance between design, function, and content.
 Their new website looks nice and the functions are impressive as well.
 The downside is that they will get very few visitors through Google searches because they have hidden their content behind a database.
 As a result, their cost per visitor will be very high, as they will have to do pay-per-click marketing or do offline marketing to get people to their site.